 If you are looking for vegetables to sow and grow now see our information on carrots below and also click to see our recent post What to Sow and Grow with your Kids in March/April.

 Growing Vegetables with Children

 Test the theory that one way for children to eat vegetables is to get them to help grow their own.
 If you plant vegetables they already like then you are on to a winner.
 The staples of the vegetable plot in our children’s garden are courgettes. carrots and tomatoes.
-You can also see Growing Cut and Come Again with Children, including salad leaves and pea shoots
+Also Click to find out how to sow and grow beans with your children.

 - Plant Out: early spring onwards.